Assimila/f4r-bulk-recycling-model/numerical_stability.md

 where

-- $P$ is the precipitation rate
+- $P$ is the precipitation
 - $F^{(x)}_R$ is the x-flux of atmospheric water vapour on the **right** edge of the grid cell
 - $F^{(y)}_U$ is the y-flux of atmospheric water vapour on the **upper** edge of the grid cell

-I think it is clear from all four cases that $A_0$ should be positive, assuming a physically meaningful precipitation rate $P$, and additive flux terms matching predominant flux directions.
+I think it is clear from all four cases that $A_0$ should be positive, assuming a physically meaningful precipitation $P$, and additive flux terms matching predominant flux directions.

 ### Negative $P$